 You can find Rolo candy for sale pretty much anywhere, including grocery stores, pharmacies, vending machines, movie theaters, and gas stations.
 They are very popular.

-Rolos are also one of the most popular candies that get handed out on Halloween.
+Rolos are also one of the most popular candies to get handed out on Halloween.
 If your kids are gluten free or have other food allergies, it is critical to help them sort their trick-or-treat candy into piles.
 My kids would give away any candy that contained gluten.

 🔑 Sandi says: It is important to note that Rolo Minis are NOT gluten free!
 If you look at the ingredients label, these have a declaration on the label that says Rolo Minis may contain wheat.